a-arjon/Q-score-a-magnitude-weighted-goodness-of-fit-score-for-earthquake-forecasting/Project/README.md

 This project evaluates models based on [https://cseptesting.org/grid-based-forecasts/].
 It contains:
 - Python files with utility functions.
 - Jupyter notebooks with model evaluation and cumulative plots.
 Q and L-Score Evaluation (updated).ipynb contains updated Q-Scores.
-Thank you to Rafał Wrona for finding the mistakes in the Q-score calculation code.
+Thank you to Rafał Wrona, independent researcher from Kraków, Poland for finding the mistakes in the Q-score calculation code.
 - External datasets (to be downloaded separately)

 ---